Rye Language

 • Separation of state and functionality

-Rye is not an object-oriented language, it's also not purely functional, call it practically functional.
+Rye is not an object-oriented language, it's also not purely functional, maybe practically functional.

 • Code flow = information flow